 Many people think of summer when it comes to Japanese festivals, but there are actually so many different festivals happening throughout the year.
-Of course, especially in summer, you can hear the sound of Japanese drums at festivals and the dashing shouts of people carrying mikoshi (portable shrines) basically every weekend.
-Indeed, summer is arguably the best season to go outdoors and stay up late because of the warm temperature and longer sunshine.
-Yet, Japan has a lot more festivals to offer in different seasons.
-Check out these 20 Japanese festivals not to miss out on in Japan in 2023.
+Of course, especially in summer, you can hear the sound of Japanese drums at festivals and the dashing shouts of people carrying mikoshi (portable shrines) almost every weekend.

-What are Japanese festivals?
+What are Japanese Festivals?

-Participating in festivals let you have a deeper understanding of Japan.
+Participating in festivals lets you have a deeper understanding of Japan.
 You can experience Japanese history, culture, and customs that you do not usually see in everyday life.
-It is a great opportunity to interact with local people and see a new side of their unique cultures.
-Come to Japanese festivals here and feel the energy of Japan for yourself!
+It is a great opportunity to interact with local people and see a new side of their unique culture.

-Japanese festivals in Japan in 2023
+Japanese Festivals in Japan in 2024

-1. Beginning of February- さっぽろ雪まつりSapporo Snow Festival [Sapporo, Hokkaido]
+1. Beginning of February: Sapporo Snow Festival (Sapporo, Hokkaido)

 Top 20 Japanese Festivals not to miss out on in Japan in 2022Sapporo Snow Festival

-Date: 4th Feb – 11th Feb, 2023
+Date: 4th Feb – 11th Feb, 2024

+The Sapporo Snow Festival is held in February every year for about one week.
+Many people from all over Japan and even the world come to visit Sapporo during the festival.
 The highlight of the Sapporo Snow Festival is a huge sculpture made of snow and ice.
 You can enjoy various ice sculptures such as those that imitate world-famous places and those with the theme of movies and manga.

 Only pure snow is used in the festival due to safety concerns.
 It is estimated that the festival requires 30,000 tons of snow.

-2. Mid- February Nagasaki Lantern Festival 長崎ランタンフェスティバル【長崎県長崎市】
+2. Mid-February: Nagasaki Lantern Festival (Nagasaki, Nagasaki Prefecture)

 Top 20 Japanese Festivals not to miss out on in Japan in 2022Nagasaki Lantern Festival

-Date: 22nd January – 5th Feb, 2022
+Date: 22nd January – 5th February, 2024

 The Nagasaki Lantern Festival is a fantastic and exotic world where the city of Nagasaki in winter is filled with 15,000 colourful lanterns.
-It started as a festival to celebrate the Chinese New Year in Nagasaki Chinatown, and has been held since 1994, creating a fantasy world of lights and festivities.
+It started as a festival to celebrate the Chinese New Year in Nagasaki Chinatown and has been held since 1994, creating a fantasy world of lights and festivities.

 During this period, there are plenty of events where you can fully enjoy the charm of Chinese culture, such as traditional Chinese lion dance, dragon dance, erhu performance, and Chinese acrobatics.